 Click the “Browse” button to locate your thesis on your computer or remote site.

 Your thesis should be uploaded as a Word or a PDF file.
 If you upload a Word document, the system will automatically convert it to a PDF for you.
 PDF is the preferred file format.
 A PDF will automatically generate a cover page that provides context to users accessing your document from search engines like Google.
 MS Word or Rich Text documents can be converted to PDFs by selecting Save As and choosing the PDF format from within MS Word.
 Images can easily be converted to PDFs via many free Web applications.
 If you have questions about converting your file to PDF format contact firstname.lastname@example.org.

-If you have additional files such as sound or video clips, image files, etc. that must also be submitted, check the box indicating that you would like to add additional files and locate the files to upload.
+If you have additional files such as an embargo form, sound or video clips, image files, etc. that must also be submitted, check the box indicating that you would like to add additional files and locate the files to upload.

 Once you have selected all of your files to upload, click the “Submit” button once.

 Your thesis will be uploaded.
 An e-mail will be sent to your thesis chair to approve your thesis on-line.
 Once your readers have approved your thesis, it will be reviewed by the Northern Michigan University Office of Graduate Education and Research.
 If any revisions are required, you will receive an e-mail that specifies the changes needed.

 Upon final approval of your thesis, you will be notified via e-mail.